dbt-labs/dbtcloud-terraforming/README.md

   -h, --help                            help for dbtcloud-terraforming
       --host-url string                 Host URL to use to query the API, includes the /api part. [env var: DBT_CLOUD_HOST_URL]
       --linked-resource-types strings   List of resource types to make dependencies links to instead of using IDs.
 Can be set to 'all' for linking all resources
       --modern-import-block             Whether to generate HCL import blocks for generated resources instead of terraform import compatible CLI commands.
-This is only compatible with Terraform 1.5+
+This is only compatible with Terraform 1.5+.
+Default=true (default true)
-  -p, --projects ints                   Project IDs to limit the import for.
+  -o, --output string                   Output file path.
+If not specified, output is written to stdout -p, --projects ints                   Project IDs to limit the import for.
 Imports all projects if not set. [env var: DBT_CLOUD_PROJECTS]
-      --resource-types strings          List of resource types you wish to generate --terraform-binary-path string    Path to an existing Terraform binary (otherwise, one will be downloaded) --terraform-install-path string   Path to an initialized Terraform working directory (default ".")
+      --resource-types all              List of resource types you wish to generate.
+Use all to generate all resources --terraform-binary-path string    Path to an existing Terraform binary (otherwise, one will be downloaded) --terraform-install-path string   Path to an initialized Terraform working directory (default ".")
   -t, --token string                    API Token. [env var: DBT_CLOUD_TOKEN]